traefik/traefik/docs/configuration/acme.md

 If `delayDontCheckDNS` is greater than zero, avoid this & instead just wait so many seconds.

 Useful if internal networks block external DNS queries.

+!!! note
+    This field has no sense if a `dnsProvider` is not defined.

 ### `onDemand` (Deprecated)